 Please pay a visit to the vet immediately when there is a lot of blood and if the skin has been severely damaged.
 Even if your guinea pig has received a small wound, you should still visit the vet as soon as you can if you don’t know how to properly disinfect it or have the necessary first aid kit for guinea pigs.

-How do guinea pigs fight?
-In some cases, the fight may escalate to dangerous levels, and that’s the time to separate the guinea pigs:
+In some cases, the fight may escalate to dangerous levels, and that’s the time to separate the guinea pigs.
+The following are ways on how guinea pigs fight with each other:

 If left to fight, guinea pigs could seriously hurt each other, and later have no chance of reconciliation.
 The following issues are expected and there is no need to intervene when they occur: